colaudiolab/AudioCIL/README.md

 ## Acknowledgments

 ## Contact
+If there are any questions, please feel free to  propose new features by opening an issue or contact with the author: **Qisheng Xu**( ).
+Enjoy the code.

 <!-- ## What's New
 - [2024-10]🌟 Check out our [latest work](https://arxiv.org/abs/2410.00911) on pre-trained model-based domain-incremental learning!